huntertrammell/JavaScript30/README.md

 ![](https://javascript30.com/images/JS3-social-share.png)

-# JavaScript30
+# A JavaScript Honeymoon

 Captain's Log, Stardate 98931.76.
 I have recently decided to undertake the [#JavaScript30](https://JavaScript30.com) coding challenge.
-During the next 30 days I will be committing myself to spend a little more time working with JavaScript by means of building some really cool shit.
+During the next 30 days I will be committing myself to spend a little more time working with JavaScript by building some really cool shit.

 Take the challenge at [JavaScript30.com](https://JavaScript30.com), be sure to checkout more of [Wes Bos' courses](https://wesbos.com/courses) and show your support!